deadflare/printhere/README.md

 works with data types that can be printed with std::cout, and converted with std::to_string

 data types include string, char, int, float, double, etc

+### files:

+here.h contains the function used. this is the only file needed to use the program

+main.cpp is an example to demonstrate usage